Convert Millijoule to Gigawatt-hour (mJ to GWh)

 - Select the Millijoule Value: Start by determining the millijoule (mJ) value you want to convert into gigawatt-hour (GWh).
 This is your starting point.

-- Multiply by the Conversion Factor: To convert millijoule to gigawatt-hour, multiply the selected mJ value by 2.777778e-16.
-This factor is essential for accurately converting from a larger unit (mJ) to a much smaller unit (GWh).
+- Multiply by the Conversion Factor: To calculate millijoule to equivalent gigawatt-hour amount, multiply the selected mJ value by 2.777778e-16.

 - Illustration of Multiplication: